zeyveld/zeyveld.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate in Economics at Michigan State University, specializing in Empirical Industrial Organization and Applied Econometrics.
+I am a PhD candidate in Economics at Michigan State University, specializing in Empirical Industrial Organization and Applied Econometrics.
 My current research concerns consumer learning, demand estimation with micro data, and reference-dependent preferences.

 I am on the 2024–25 academic job market (both US and international).